The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Introduction

 The organization of this article is as follows.
 First, we step through the causal roadmap (as described in \cite{petersen2014causal}) for defining the true ODTR for a given population.
 We focus on the case in which baseline covariates are measured, a single binary treatment is randomized, and an outcome is measured.
 We then give a brief introduction to some estimators of the ODTR, and in particular, describe the SuperLearner approach for estimating the optimal rule that builds on Luedtke and van der Laan's work \citep{luedtke2016super}.
 We investigate the implications of the three sets of implementation choices outlined above in finite samples using simulations (with corresponding R code illustrating implementation of all estimators considered), and the performance under such options.
 Lastly, we show results for the ODTR SuperLearner algorithm applied to the ``Interventions" Study.
 We close with concluding remarks and future directions.
+In the Appendix, we provide a Notation Table with terms frequently used throughout this manuscript and our companion manuscript, in addition to definitions of each of the terms, as a reference to reader.